Prenzlau State School: Playshed (1910)

 The playshed is a small six-post timber structure with concrete slab floor and a hipped roof clad in corrugated metal sheeting.
 The posts are braced to the roof framing by brackets and the roof framing is exposed.
 Notches in the posts along the western side and corrugations in the edge of the floor slab indicate that an enclosing wall of corrugated metal sheeting has been removed from this side.

 Grounds and views

 The sloping site, open lawns, trees and gardens of the grounds form an attractive setting for the early school buildings.
 The main entrance from Prenzlau Road is ornamented by a metal archway displaying the dates "1894-1994".
 Mature trees are located around the perimeter of the school site, around the former teachers residence yard in the northwest corner, and in a forestry plot of 17 hoop pine trees (Araucaria cunninghamii) near the north boundary.
-Significant tree species' include Jacaranda (Jacaranda mimosifolia), Leopard Tree (Caesalpinnea ferrea), Crow's Ash (Flindersia australis), and She-oak (Allocasuarina).
+Significant tree species' include jacaranda (Jacaranda mimosifolia), leopard tree (Flindersia maculosa), Crow's ash (Flindersia australis), and she-oak (Allocasuarina).

 The school is prominent in its location and picturesque views of the surrounding countryside are obtained from within the school grounds.